kengibson1111/tour-of-go/README.md

   starts with an attempt to use math.pi instead of math.Pi.

 * functions - shows the use of a private function.

+* functions (params) - same as the previous lesson, but shows type sharing.